Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/hosting-applications/hosting-web-application.md

 ---
 title: 'Hosting the Web Application'
-description: 'Every implementation needs to decide where and how to host their XM Cloud front-end head application'
+description: 'Every implementation needs to decide where and how to host their SitecoreAI front-end head application'
 area: ['accelerate']
 hasSubPageNav: true
 hasInPageNav: true